Taken (film): Production

 The film was produced by Luc Besson's EuropaCorp.
-Pierre Morel had previously worked as a director of photography for Besson, and they had also collaborated on Morel's directorial debut, District 13.
+Pierre Morel had previously worked as a director of photography for Besson, and they had also collaborated on Morel's directorial debut, District 14.
 Besson pitched the idea of Taken one night over dinner and Morel immediately became attached to the idea of a father fighting to protect his daughter.
 Jeff Bridges was first cast as Bryan Mills, but after he dropped out of the project, Liam Neeson accepted the part, desiring to play a more physically demanding role than he was used to.
 Neeson at first thought the film to be no more than a "little side road" for his career, expecting it to be released directly to video.
-Instead, the film went on to define Neeson's career and establish him as a big time actor.
+Instead, the film went on to define Neeson's career and establish him as an action star.

 Music

 The score of the film was composed by Nathaniel Méchaly and released on 27 January 2009.